RealSchipsi/bachelor-thesis-serverless-ssr/README.md

 npx artillery run  *.yml
 ```

-# Sources to images in public folder
+# Sources to images in public folder of E-Commerce-App

 The images are for demonstration purposes only